-Some of these projects may have a broadcast audience, while others use the multiple platforms of social media and the Internet to reach an audience interested in the subject.
-The films are often made with universities, museums and academic experts from the UK and abroad.
+Some of these projects may have a broadcast audience, while others use multiple platforms of social media and the internet to reach their audience.
+The films are made with artists, musicians, universities, museums, galleries and other cultural institutions around the world.

 These are a few examples of our work in this field.

-Fascinating research by academics at Oxford University working with an international team has discovered what the music of ancient Greece sounded like.
+Fascinating research by academics at Oxford University working with an international team has discovered how the music of ancient Greece sounded.
 New techniques to reproduce accurately the instruments that were used at the time, such as the twin-piped aulos and the stringed kithera, make it possible to perform classical Greek works in their original form.
 The film was made with Professor Armand D'Angour from Oxford University.

 To accompany a Tudor partbooks exhibition at Christ Church, Oxford, the vocal ensemble Magnificat, directed by Philip Cave, performed a number of these works from the time of Elizabeth I.

-James Tomalin and Mike Tomlinson made a short video to tell the story behind the exhibition and performance.
+James Tomalin and Mike Tomlinson made a short film to tell the story behind the exhibition and performance.

 This 73 minute biographical documentary, filmed and directed by Mike Tomlinson and presented by Rebecca Huxley, tells the story of Nancy Sandars (1914-2015), a celebrated archaeologist and writer who specialised in the Bronze Age and wrote a number of books on this period of prehistory.
 She also wrote a translation of the ancient Mesapotamian poem, The Epic of Gilgamesh, which was published by Penguin and sold over a million copies.
 She has been appreciated particularly for the accessible and lucid style of her writing which brought past times to life.